blester125/path-finding/README.md

  * `python fuel_driver.py fuel_data/1.txt`

 This uses the same algorithms to solve path finding.
 It does this by first path finding the agent to each station and the goal state as well as between all the stations (and the goal points).
-Any path that takes too much full (is longer than the agents capacity) is removed and a new meta graph is created that represents the distances between each point.
+Any path that takes too much fuel (is longer than the agents capacity) is removed and a new meta graph is created that represents the distances between each point.
-The path finding algorithm is then run to find the best path between these points and the legs in that path are converted back to the actual low level paths.
+The path finding algorithm is then re-run to find the best path between these points and the legs in that path are converted back to the actual low level paths.

 The Data is assumed to be a file where the first row is the agent capacity and the following lines is the grid.
 There is a new symbol added (`+`) representing the re-fueling stations.

+Originally, I tried to solve this as a joint optimization problem, instead of the meta-graph approach I used a cost function that considered both the minimum distance and the fuel left.
+This doesn't work because this cost function isn't well defined for dynamic programming.
+When you are solving something via dynamic programming, you need to assume the the exact way you go to some point doesn't matter, the only thing that matters is the value of the cost function at that point.
+You can't do this with the join distance and fuel, there are times where you can be at the same point with the same cost value, but different specifics for distance or fuel.
+This means you can't forget how you got to here, you would need to track multiple paths.
+Long story short, this method does not work because the sub-problems we are breaking the pathing problem into aren't solveable/memorizable on their own.

 ## Graph Class